hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 <!--EndFragment-->

 Command to authenticate Docker to an AWS ECR private registry assuming region as us-east-1.
-Run below command before pushing the docker image to AWS ECR private registry.
+Run below command before pushing the Docker image to AWS ECR private registry.

 <!--StartFragment-->